Willy Adames Player Props: Brewers vs. Reds

 Willy Adames At The Plate

-- Adames has picked up an RBI in 32.1% of his games this season, with more than one RBI in 12.3% of his games.
-He has also produced three or more runs in seven contests.
+- Adames has an RBI in 26 of 82 games this season, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.